 Yes!
-Some acupuncture is better than none.
 Acupuncture can increase chances of success with IVF even if you only receive treatment for one month prior to embryo transfer, or you only receive acupuncture on the day of embryo transfer.
 Click here to book a Day of Embryo Transfer appointment.

-If you already have embryos, then acupuncture treatment is directed at preparing the womb and overall health for successful conception and healthy pregnancy.
+If you already have embryos, then acupuncture treatment before embryo transfer is directed at preparing the womb and overall health for successful conception and healthy pregnancy.

 Preparing for Egg Retrieval